 Once the legal right to explore a property has been acquired (in the form of a prospecting right license), costs directly related to exploration and evaluation, in addition to acquisition costs, are recognized and capitalized by projects.
 Prior to receiving legal rights, the costs are expensed as project evaluation expenses.
-These direct expenditures include such costs as materials used (such as supply stock and any materials required for consumption by equipment), surveying costs, drilling costs, payments made to contractors, and depreciation on property, plant and equipment during the exploration phase.
+These direct expenditures include such costs as field supplies, drilling costs, payments made to contractors or consultants for surveying or geoscience costs, and depreciation on property, plant and equipment during the exploration phase.
 Costs not directly attributable to exploration activities, including general administrative overhead costs, are expensed in the period in which they occur.

-An exploration property is reviewed for impairment at least annually by project licenses for which there may be separately identifiable cash-flows (cash-generating units) and whenever events or changes in circumstances indicate that the license carrying amount may not be recoverable.
+An exploration property is reviewed by project license for which there may be separately identifiable cash-flows (cash-generating units) for impairment whenever events or changes in circumstances indicate that the carrying amount may exceed its recoverable amount.
 If economically recoverable ore reserves are developed, capitalized costs of the related property are first tested for impairment and then reclassified as mining assets.
 When a property is abandoned, all related costs are written off.